 "Data carving and searching for evidence is the fun bit," M.K says.
 "But this is only a small percentage of the overall job."
 When M.K isn't digging for data on mobile phones, computers and thumb drives, he is presenting statements and reports for court-admissible evidence.

-M.K started his career as a police offer and like many still has the heart of a cop: he is methodical, down-to-earth and he hates the beaten-up glossy image of the trade as it is portrayed in Hollywood crime flicks.
+M.K started his career as a police offer and like many still has the heart of a cop: he hates crime, is methodical, and down-to-earth.
+And he hates the beaten-up glossy image of the trade as it is portrayed in Hollywood cop flicks.
 "It's nothing like CSI.
 That show really gives me the sh*ts, and it sometimes attracts d**kheads to our industry," he says.

 Forensics demands an analytical mind, and a respect for due process.
 Professionals are unswerving followers of the creed of continuity of evidence, meaning they produce detailed documentation about the steps in investigations that could take days, or many months.